The Fallacy of the Left-Right Divide

 There is a real divide.
 It is not left versus right.
 It is not urban versus rural.
 It is not educated versus working class.

-The people who benefit are fewer than the story suggests.
-They are the people for whom concentrated wealth and political power is personal.
-For everyone else — conservative or progressive, religious or secular, rural or urban — the current system is failing to deliver what they actually want.
-They have just been convinced that the person to blame is the person on the other side of the artificial divide.
+It is between the small number of people who benefit from the current arrangement and the much larger number of people who do not.
+The first group is smaller than the story suggests.
+The second is almost everyone.
+For everyone in the second group — conservative or progressive, religious or secular, rural or urban — the current system is failing to deliver what they actually want.
+They have just been told, repeatedly and at great expense, that the person responsible for the failure is the person on the other side of an artificial divide.

 The invitation is not to abandon your values.
-It is to look clearly at whether the current system is actually serving those values — and whether something better is possible.
+The invitation is to look clearly at whether the current system is serving those values, and at whether something honestly better is possible.
+The answer to both questions, for most people, once they look clearly, is the same.